White Hispanic and Latino Americans: Representation in the media

-Judith Ortiz Cofer noted that appellation varies according to geographical location, observing that in Puerto Rico she was considered white, but in the United States she was considered a "brown person."
+Judith Ortiz Cofer noted that appellation varies according to geographical location, observing that in Puerto Rico she was considered white, but on the United States mainland she was considered a "brown person."

 Since the early days of the movie industry in the United States of America, when white Hispanic actors are given roles, they are frequently cast in non-Hispanic white roles.
 Hispanic and Latino Americans began to appear in the American movie industry in the 1910s, and the leading players among them "were generally light skinned and Caucasian".
-Hispanics of pure European ancestry to be perceived as “Hispanic” are often or always stereotyped as having a typical Mediterranean/Southern European appearance - olive skin, dark hair, and dark eyes; even Hispanics of Middle Eastern descent are perceived “Hispanic” by their Mediterranean features.
+White Hispanic and Latino Americans portraying Hispanic characters usually have olive skin, dark hair, and dark eyes.

-Myrtle Gonzalez was one such American actress in the silent film era; she starred in at least 78 motion pictures from 1913 to 1917.
+Myrtle Gonzalez was one such Mexican-American actress in the silent film era; she starred in at least 78 motion pictures from 1913 to 1917.
+In 1919, Photoplay Magazine honored Gonzalez with a Bronze Plaque for her exceptional performance in “The Mexican” which was considered one of her finest roles.

 Anita Page was an American actress of Spanish descent who reached stardom in 1928, during the last years of the silent film.
 Page was referred to as "a blond, blue-eyed Latin".
 Hilary Swank an American actress and film producer recipient of numerous awards, including two Academy Awards and two Golden Globe Awards.
 Her maternal grandmother, Frances Martha Clough (née Dominguez), was born in El Centro, California, and was of Mexican descent.

-Telenovelas (soap operas) have been criticized for not fully reflecting the racial diversity of Hispanic and Latino Americans, and for underrepresenting non-white Hispanic, Latino Americans, and non-white Latin Americans, in favor of those that are of lighter complexion, blonde-haired and blue/green-eyed rather than the typical white Latin Americans & white Hispanic and Latino Americans of Mediterranean appearance.
-For example, in the 2005 US Hispanic telenovela Olvidarte Jamas, white, blond, and blue-eyed Venezuelan American actress Sonya Smith portrayed Luisa Dominguez who is a poor mestiza woman; the actress had to wear a black wig.
-Sonya Smith, however, was the first Hispanic actor to portray a Hispanic without stereotypical perception (portrayed as blond and blue-eyed Hispanic, not a Hispanic mestiza nor mulatta nor Mediterranean-looking Hispanic) in a Hollywood film Hunted by Night, an English-language movie with an all-Hispanic cast.
+Telenovelas (soap operas) have been criticized for not fully reflecting the racial diversity of Hispanic and Latino Americans, and for underrepresenting non-white Hispanic and Latino Americans, in favor of those that are of lighter complexion, blonde-haired and blue/green-eyed rather than the typical Hispanic and Latino Americans of olive skin complexion, dark-haired and brown-eyed.

 White Hispanic/white Latino literature originating from the San Joaquin Valley revolves around the lives and stories of farmworkers.
 Meanwhile, the autobiographies of white stateside Puerto Ricans and the poetry of the Nuyorican Movement are most often about their socioeconomic concerns.